Accommodation

 All site suitable for tents.
 Some site suitable for camper vans, camper trailers and caravans.

 Campfires allowed in fire pits (seasonal fire restrictions apply).
-Facilities, long-drop toilet.
+Facilities: long-drop toilet.

-Number of campsites, 6 allocated campsites.
-Unpowered.
+Number of campsites: 6 allocated campsites.

 • Stringybark Campground